PIAAC-FR › Données publiques et analyses

 Want to keep up to date with the latest OECD data and research on education and skills?
 The OECD Education GPS brings the world of education to your fingertips and provides you with easy access to the OECD’s wealth of data on education policies and practices.

 The links below will allow you to download all the figures and tables included in the OECD Skills Outlook 2013: First Results from the Survey of Adult Skills.
 The webpackages also include data tables for other skill domains referred to but not examined in the report as well as some additional data.
-The package consists of Excel workbooks that can be viewed and downloaded by chapter:
+The package consists of Excel workbooks that can be viewed and downloaded by chapter.
+These files were updated to include data for France and the Russian Federation and published on 14 January 2014.
+An additional update was made on 26 January 2015 to correct the non-formal education and training part in Chapter 5.

 Additional Tables (Minimum, mean, median and maximum values for hourly and monthly earnings by deciles)